Chlamydia is one of the most prevalent sexually transmitted diseases in the UK.

 Liver disease can be inherited (genetic) or caused by a variety of factors that damage the liver, such as viruses and alcohol use.
 Obesity is also associated with liver damage.

 Worried on liver or hepatitis problems?
-You can also test yourself for other diseases including immunological detection of increased transaminaseboth (ALT and AST) levels with our STI self test kits for both women and men.
+Test yourself for other diseases including immunological detection of increased transaminaseboth (ALT and AST) levels with our STD at home self test kits for both women and men.

-Liver screen self test is a rapid immunodiagnostics test for the immunological detection of increased transaminase (both ALT and AST) levels from a finger prick whole blood sample.
+Liver screen at home self test for the immunological detection of increased transaminase (both ALT and AST) levels from a finger prick whole blood sample.

 The test consists on a plastic housing containing one stick having two distinct zones for transaminases detection (red colour when positive) and one control zone (blue colour).